 Great websites are not built on a whim.
 They are planned and then built (and frequently updated).

 So this guide will help you set you up for success with your new website by giving you a solid plan to start with.
 You can give this to an external developer/agency or use it as an internal reference if your own team is working on it.
 Regardless of how you execute, website planning will make everything better.

 If you want a document to fill out and then present, we have downloadable Word and Google Docs files which include some great Creately templates.

 Phase 1: Pre Website Planning

 A clear business objective is the first step towards creating a successful website.

-Whether it is to generate more leads or sell your product in foreign markets, once you know what you want to do with your website, everything else – from the type of information you should add on your site to its design – will be so much easier to decide.
+Whether it is to generate more leads or sell your product in foreign markets, once you know what you want to do with the website, everything else – from the type of information you should add on your site to its design – will be so much easier to decide.